YOU54F/pact-dotnet-ffi-plugins/README.md

-# .NET Pact Plugin Scenarioes
+# .NET Pact Plugin Scenarios

 This repository contains a collection of pact plugin scenarios for the .NET Interop with the Pact FFI shared library.